grace-ac/project-pycno-sswd-2021/protocols/RNAseq-pipeline.md

 Working on understanding this issue 20220825 afternoon.
 Will add notes here as I work through it.

+I believe the purpose of `salmon` is to quantify occurance of reads of individual libraries in an assembled transcriptome... ?
+So the output of `salmon` would be used in differential gene expression analyses...?

+20220907
+I adjusted the .sh for running Trinity according to Sam's suggestions.
+Script on Mox: `/gscratch/srlab/graceac9/jobs/20220811_pycno_trinity_RNAseq_transcriptome.sh`

+I created a post in the google group for Trinity: https://groups.google.com/g/trinityrnaseq-users/c/JRXRD2bTI1M/m/aEtX__-LAAAJ?utm_medium=email&utm_source=footer&pli=1

+So I just re-ran the script and it says the node is unavailable due to maintenance, so we'll see what happens later I suppose.

 # Note: Up In Arms paper has a published transcriptome from taht study.
 So... while this new transcriptome is assembling, I'll move forward to psuedoalignment of the new libraries to the old transcriptome using `kallisto`.